 The following are the KPIs and their usage:

 Manufacturing OEE KPI #1 - Availability

 This KPI takes into account the time for which the equipment was available for production after leaving out the unplanned stops and planned stops.

-The ratio of actual run time to the planned production time gives the idea on the potential of the equipment.
+The ratio of actual run time to the planned production time gives an idea of the potential of the equipment.

 |Available Time||1440 mins|

 |Planned Stops||50 mins|

 The above example shows a good ratio that means the equipment is not very prone to frequent breakdowns or does not demand high maintenance.

 Manufacturing OEE KPI #2 - Performance

 It is a measure of net process or production cycle run time against its full capability.
 It is calculated as (Production Cycle time * Total pieces)/Run Time.